-iv Local institutions
+Local institutions iv

-The most important arbitration institution is based at the Portuguese Chamber of Commerce and Industry, and was established in 1986 to facilitate and promote domestic and international arbitration.
-Its rules were recently changed and entered into force in March 2014.
+The most important arbitration institution is based at the Portuguese Chamber of Commerce and Industry, which was established in 1986 to facilitate and promote domestic and international arbitration.
+Its current rules entered into force in March 2014.
 They were updated according to the modern trends of arbitration, including the adoption of an emergency arbitrator.
-More recently, in 2016, the Chamber adopted fast track arbitration rules, a set of rules that aims to tackle slow arbitration proceedings, especially, but not exclusively, in cases involving small amounts.
+Those rules were updated at the beginning of 2021 and came into force on 1 April 2021.